ambarishg/ambarishg.github.io/_books/2017-11-15-LittleBookTextMining.markdown

 * Spooky Author Identification dataset from Kaggle

 * Yelp Data Reviews dataset from Kaggle

+* Simpsons dataset from Kaggle

 Hope you will have fun going thorough this book as much as I had writing it.